-Lovren Slams Suggestion Of Kane Fear
+Lovren slams suggestion of Kane fear

 "I have all the respect for Kane, he's shown he is one of the best strikers in the Premier League, he gets goals, he's one of the greatest threats but he is not alone.
 His team-mates play at top clubs, it's going to be a difficult task but if we're ready to give our all on the pitch like against Argentina, if we're compact, I don't believe there will be problems."

-Croatia are in the last four for the first time since 1998 but they had to survive two penalty shoot-outs against Denmark and Russia to make it this far.
+Croatia is in the last four for the first time since 1998 but it had to survive two penalty shoot-outs against Denmark and Russia to make it this far.

 Lovren, though, does not think fatigue will prove a problem against England.